7 Konglish Housing Words You’ll Hear in Korea — From Apartment (아파트) to One Room (원룸)

 (kkae-kkeut-ha-go jo-a. chul-toe-geun-do pyeon-ha-go)

-A: How’s the new studio apartment?
+A: How’s the new place?

-B: It’s really nice — super clean and the commute’s so easy.
+B: It’s really nice — super clean, and the commute’s so easy.

 💛 Story Note